DigitalNZ/supplejack/_posts/2014-05-01-supplejack-worker.md

 ### Harvesting jobs
 These use the harvester core gem to interpret a given parser which it uses to generate records and posts them to the Supplejack API (this is a simplified overview of the process).

+### Preview Job
+A preview job is initiated from the manager when a parser is previewed.
+The worker returns a snapshot of the how the records will look like when created.

 ### Link checking jobs
-There are two kinds of link checking.
-Collection checking checks a few records from a collection and suppresses collections which are unavailable.
-Record checking checks individual records which have been visited recently (in the API) and suppresses records which are unavailable.
+This job checks individual records which have been visited recently (in the API) and suppresses records which are unavailable.

+### Source checking job
+This job checks a few records from a collection and suppresses collections which are unavailable.

+### Job priorities
+There are 3 priority levels for Jobs in supplejack worker.
+Preview is the only `critical` priority job, which is the highest priority.
+Link Check job has `low` priority.
+All the other jobs are configured with `default` priority.

 ### Sidekiq
 Jobs are processed by Sidekiq, which runs as a part of the worker.
 In order to start Sidekiq run `bundle exec sidekiq start`.
 You can then look at http://WORKER_HOST/sidekiq to view progress.